DylanRhymaun/personal-website/writing/fun/albumsof2025.md

   <div class="album-review">
     <h3>Review</h3>
-    <p>&lt;em&gt;Isolation&lt;/em&gt; (2018) is a top 30 album of all time for me, so don’t dismiss my negativity on this album on the grounds that I don’t speak enough Spanish, because I do know Marina’s work (and plenty of songs are in English anyhow).
+    <p>*Isolation* (2018) is a top 30 album of all time for me, so don’t dismiss my negativity on this album on the grounds that I don’t speak enough Spanish, because I do know Marina’s work (and plenty of songs are in English anyhow).
 I found Sincerely frankly pretty sad.
 It really just sounds like Kali/Marina is going down the Tyler route where she’s just too comfortable with the sound she’s had for almost a decade.
 Nothing about this album surprised or excited me.
 Was the music good, yeah, but it’s baseline work for her.
 Surprise me, please!
 Hell, maybe she would have surprised me if I could hear her voice better over the poor mixing between them and the background track. </p>
   </div>

   <a href="https://www.youtube.com/watch?v=w6acdzD1Tr0&amp;list=RDw6acdzD1Tr0&amp;start_radio=1" class="listen-link" target="_blank">Listen</a>